taiwangoldcard/website/content/application-faq/what-is-taiwan-gold-card.md

 ---
 title: "What is Taiwan Employment Gold Card?"
 weight: 1
+draft: true
+# Let's make sure we agree on this: https://github.com/taiwangoldcard/website/pull/23
 ---

 Taiwan Employment Gold Card is a special visa launched in 2018 to attract "special" talents in Taiwan.